anaskalt/icos-fl/README.md

 - **Docker Deployment**: Easy setup with containerized components
 - **Modular Architecture**: Customize models, metrics, and federated strategies

+## Requirements

+- Python 3.10 or newer
+- Docker and Docker Compose
+- At least 4GB of available RAM
+- Network access between nodes (for distributed deployment)

 ## Installation

 ### From Source